 The 2290-2300 MHz band is currently unused in South Africa.
-According to the Frequency Migration Plan an RFSAP should be derived to consider BFWA or BWA.
-It might be evaluated if IMT-TDD equipment could be developed or tuned to extend IMT-2300 starting from 2290-2400MHz.
-In general, the potential interference mitigation measures, between point to point and IMT-TDD at 2025 MHz and at 2285 MHz and to IMT FDD at 2110 MHz, have to be considered.
+According to the Frequency Migration Plan an RFSAP should be developed to consider BFWA or BWA.
+An evaluation may be carried out as to whether IMT-TDD equipment could be developed or tuned to extend IMT-2300 starting from 2290-2400 MHz.
+In general, the potential interference mitigation measures, between point to point and IMT-TDD at 2025 MHz and at 2285 MHz as well as to IMT FDD at 2110 MHz, have to be considered.

-These suggestions are not yet defined within IMT, therefore the ecosystems are not prepared and these bands might be available in a second step.
-The delay would be much less for these bands compared to other bands in the past or now, because of the attractive location near GSM/IMT1800 and UMTS/IMT2100.
-Digital equipment is already available (SRAN-concept14).
-Radio equipment, filters and antennas need adaptations.
+The suggestions concerning 1980-2110 // 2170-2200 MHz are tentative as these bands are not yet identified for terrestrial IMT at international level (and therefore there is no ecosystem).
+However, these bands might be identified for IMT in the future because of the attractive location near GSM/IMT1800 and UMTS/IMT2100.
+Digital equipment is already available (SRAN-concept20) and radio equipment, filters and antennas need adaptations.